dmtaylor/costanza/README.md

 Constant imposter syndrome mostly.

 I named it Costanza because if there was a modern day saint of having the most rotten luck, it would be George.
-Plus, most of my experiences as a player in D&D involve some Costanza-like decision making.
+Plus, most of my experiences as a player in D&D involve some Costanza-like decision-making.